jonasborn/patema/README.md

 needs to read and write randomly, the data is chunked in single files.

 ## Crypto
-Currently there are two ways to encrypt file parts when creating projects:
+Currently, there are two ways to encrypt file parts when creating projects:
 CTR and ECB.
 Both of them use a special iv creation based on the password.
 This may not seem secure, using a random read and write system, I just could not find a better solution.
 All files